GoogleCloudPlatform/composer-utilities/composer_migration/README.md

 # Composer DAG migration
 Date readme last updated: February 6th, 2023

-This tool checks DAGs in the Composer environment for various aspects that indicate compatibility with Composer 2.
+This experimental tool checks DAGs in the Composer environment for various aspects that indicate compatibility with Composer 2.
 So far checks include:

 - Checking for "affinity" in the KubernetesPodOperator